Wusthof is one of the top kitchen knife brands in the world known for its superior quality, performance, and durability.

 If you only have a minute, here’s what you need to know about Wusthof Classic and Wusthof Ikon knives.

-The biggest differences between Wusthof Classic and Wusthof Ikon knives are the material of their handles, their design, and their price.
+The most significant differences between Wusthof Classic and Wusthof Ikon knives are the material of their handles, their design, and their price.

 Wusthof Ikon knives feature a beautifully contoured handle made out of African Blackwood (also known as Grenadill wood).
-African Blackwood is a great material for knife handles because it’s extremely stable, hard, and heavy.
+African Blackwood is an excellent material for knife handles because it’s incredibly stable, hard, and heavy.
 This gorgeous and natural material won’t expand or contract but is more susceptible to scratches compared to POM.

 The main downside of the Ikon line is that, due to its natural wood handles, it’s significantly more expensive than the Classic line.
-You can compare the current pricing of Ikon and Classic knives on Amazon at these links:
+You can compare the current pricing of Ikon and Classic knives on Amazon at the links below, or you can skip ahead to the price comparison chart in this review:

 (Swipe left and right to view the full chart)